- Acute vs. Chronic Inflammation

-- Chronic Disease and Inflammation
+- Top 5 Causes of Chronic Inflammation

 Inflammation and Chronic Disease: An Inextricable Link

 There are many types of foreign invaders that cause the immune system to spring into action, including environmental toxins and inflammatory compounds in food.